 had begun in July 2009.
 Work on the 1,390-

 machinery, controls, electrical system, lighting

 Bay Bridge, which is also known as the Steel

 and become the first free passage over

 After deciding to participate in the Freedom Rides in May 1961, Jim Zwerg called his parents for support only to be told that he was "killing his father."
 As a white Freedom Rider, Zwerg was among the first to be attacked and sustained severe injuries.
 (More)

-Even with this year's tentative arrival of spring, Wisconsin's gardeners can be seen in their flower and vegetable beds scratching around in the soil.
-It's hard to say what triggers this impulse but we can be certain that, this year at least, it had nothing to do with average daytime temperatures or more sunlight.
+Even with this year's late arrival of spring, Wisconsin's gardeners can be seen in their flower and vegetable beds scratching around in the soil.
+It's hard to say what triggers this impulse but we can be certain that this year at least, it had nothing to do with average daytime temperatures or more sunlight.

 To help fuel the enthusiasm, the Winter/Spring issue of the Voyageur features an excerpt from Lee Sommerville's recently published book, Wisconsin Vintage Gardens, A History of Home Gardening.
-Her book chronicles changes in gardening in our area over time and includes recommended plant varieties and ideas for adding historic elements to your home landscape.
 (More)